biodiversitydata-se/mol-mod/README.md

 ### Tests
 Note that tests have not been updated and adapted to the docker-compose environment.

+### Coding contributions
+Suggestions and coding contributions are most welcome.
+During times of collaboration, we have adopted some version of the Git-Flow branching model, but during long periods of solo development, this has collapsed somewhat...
+The general idea, though, is to follow suggestions [here](https://developpaper.com/git-flow-specification-and-instructions/).

 ### Licenses
 This code (biodiversitydata-se/mol-mod) is released under CC0 (see https://github.com/biodiversitydata-se/mol-mod/blob/master/LICENSE), but uses the following components with MIT licenses: